jamesonbass1987/list-me-app/NOTES.md

 TODO -

-- Add feature to edit comment on show page
+- Migrate to postgresql db